So, you need to find where to buy dry ice and have no idea where to start?

 Gas Stations that Sell Dry Ice Near You

-It’s important to note that some of these gas stations may only offer dry ice at select locations.
+By the way, some of these gas stations may only have dry ice at select locations.
 That’s why you should call ahead at your local station to ask if they sell dry ice.
 You don’t want to waste a trip, right?
 So, give your nearby station a call before you head out!

 Here’s a list of gas stations that sell dry ice.